 Our ultimate desire is to see a positive change in our community through these students.

 Camp Hope was created because we care about students.

-In Mexico, the law states that students cannot work until they are 18, however 80% of students drop out of school at age 14.
-They can’t get into high school because of cost and lack of available spots.
+In Mexico, the law states that students cannot work until they are 18; however, 80% of students drop out of school at age 14.
+They cannot get into high school because of the cost and the lack of available spots.

-We have at least 6 camps a year.
-We also serve the surrounding area by providing our weekly education programs, sports clinics and other things to invest into students year around.
+We aim to have at least 6 camps a year.
+We hope to serve 150 students from the local community and surrounding area at each camp.
+Providing weekly education programs, sports or music clinics and other activities to invest in students year-round.